CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 6. They succeed (they buy your offer) or fail (they don't buy it)
 7. And transform (from struggling to successful).

 You may notice that many of these steps correlate to your landing page's main elements.
-This isn't a coincidence---persuasive copy tells a story.
+This isn't a coincidence—persuasive copy tells a story.
 And yes, I did use this approach for Neva Masquerade.

 Refer to your personas while crafting your brand's story; remember they're the hero, not you.

 ### PAS (Problem-Agitate-Solution)

 This popular framework reminds (or enlightens) your reader that they have a problem.
 Once they're aware of it, you pour salt in the wound to make them feel the pain and want an immediate remedy.
-At this point, your reader is ready to hear your offer---they have a problem and they want it fixed, now.
+At this point, your reader is ready to hear your offer—they have a problem and they want it fixed, now.
 You can now explain how you can ease their pain.

-PAS is effective because it prods the buyer into action.
-People can be prone to entropy---objects at rest tend to stay at rest.
+PAS is effective because it **prods the buyer into action**.
+People can be prone to entropy—objects at rest tend to stay at rest.
 Sure, that pesky problem is annoying, but meh, it's not worth the effort to change anything.
 PAS makes them realize that they are the frog in a pot of water that's starting to boil.
 It is a serious problem, and they must take action now.

 ### AIDA (Attention-Interest-Desire-Action)

-A classic marketing technique, AIDA is particularly relevant for social media content.
+A classic marketing technique, AIDA is particularly **relevant for social media content**.

 First, you hook the reader's attention with something like: